 3/4

-remains of the residence of the former Iwakuni feudal lord Yoshikawa family are being maintained in the park.
-The vast park is dotted with buildings reminiscent of the feudal era, such as the Mekada family house, Kinunkaku, and Kikka-jinja Shrine.
-There are many seasonal flowers planted in the park, and it is also recommended to spend a leisurely time looking at the flowers that bloom every season.
+The remains of the residence of the former Iwakuni feudal lord Yoshikawa family are being maintained in the park.
+The vast park is dotted with buildings reminiscent of the feudal era, such as the Mekata family house, Kin'unkaku, and Kikko Shrine.
+There are many seasonal flowers planted in the park, and it is also recommended to spend a leisurely time at blooming season.

 About 8 minutes on foot to Iwakuni Castle Ropeway Sanroku Station